Tabintel/rhino-ui/README.md

    ```

 **Note:**
-- `@rhino-ui/ts-config` is a workspace requirement in devDependencies, providing TypeScript configuration for Rhino UI projects.
+- `@rhino-ui/ts-config` is a workspace requirement in devDependencies, providing TypeScript configuration for RhinoUI projects.
 - The babel compiler for the `design-tokens` package builds esmodules, not commonjs.

 #### Example